MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

 ## Use the correct data types

 Some features in Power Query are contextual to the data type of the column selected.
-For example, when selecting a date column the available options under the *Date and time column* group in the **Add Column** menu will be available, but if the column doesn't have a data type set then these options will be greyed out.
+For example, when selecting a date column, the available options under the *Date and time column* group in the **Add Column** menu will be available, but if the column doesn't have a data type set then these options will be greyed out.

 ![Type specific option in add column menu](images/me-type-specific-filter-for-date.png)